Bishop Lawrence Thomas Persico

 Five months later, he was elected vice president of the Pennsylvania Catholic Conference for two, three-year terms, which concluded in 2011.
 He was invested as a Knight of the Equestrian Order of the Holy Sepulchre of Jersusalem on Oct.
 2, 2010.
 And on June 1, 2012, he was reappointed as judge, defender of the bond and advocate of the Diocesan Tribunal by Bishop Brandt, while continuing in his roles as vicar general, moderator of the curia, acting chancellor, the bishop’s delegate for clergy sexual abuse and pastor of St. James Parish.

-Bishop Persico has been a member of the Canon Law Society of America since 1983 and is a member-at-large of the Grand Lodge of Pennsylvania, Order Sons of Italy in America.
+Bishop Persico has been a member of the Canon Law Society of America since 1983 and is a member-at-large of the State Lodge of Pennsylvania, Order Sons of Italy in America.